 - Averted and played straight with Zyzzyx Road: It played briefly in a theater to get around a pay scale loophole, inadvertently getting attention as the lowest grossing film in history.

-- The film was released to DVD internationally later in 2006 as intended, earning over 10,000 times its box office receipts.
+- The film was released to DVD internationally later in 2006 as intended, earning over 10,000 times its box office receipts (not that high bar to jump through as the receipt was $30—which the director personally refunded).
 However, it still hasn't been released domestically.

 - The Mystery Science Theater 3000 movie.
 The studio behind it, Gramercy Pictures, put everything into advertising the Pamela Anderson film Barb Wire - which, to add insult to injury, didn't sell very many tickets.